cloudmesh-community/fa18-523-60/paper/paper.md

   Page.objects(tags='coding')
 ```
 ## Flask-PyMongo

 > "Flask is a micro web framework written in Python"
 > [@flask-framework].

-It is more pythonic, it is developed after Django, and is explicitly
+It was developed after Django, and it is very pythonic which implies that
-targeting Python user community.
-It is lightweight, it
+it is explicitly the targeting Python user community.
+It is lightweight
-does not require tools or libraries and hence is classified as a Micro
+as it does not require tools or libraries and hence is classified as a \
-Web framework.
-Flask caters application features such object mappers,
+Micro Web framework.
+Flask caters application features such as object mappers,
 authentication methods, and form validations by supporting extensions.
 Flask is often used with MongoDB using PyMongo connector, and it treats
 data within MongoDB as searchable Python dictionaries.
 The applications
 such as Pinterest, LinkedIn, and the community web page for Flask are
 using the Flask framework.
-It supports various features such as RESTful
+It supports various features such as the RESTful
 request dispatching, secure cookies, Google app engine compatibility,
-and integrated support for unit testing, etc [@flask -framework].
+and integrated support for unit testing, etc [@flask-framework].
 Flask
 PyMongo offers methods such as *Collection.find_one_or_404* which is the
-equivalent to MongoDB's *find_one* in which instead of returning None,
+equivalent to MongoDB's *find_one* in which instead of returning *none*,
-causes a *404 Not Found HTTP status* on a request.
+causes a *404 Not Found HTTP status* to a request.
 Similarly,
 *PyMongo.send_file* and *PyMongo.save_file* methods works on the
 file-like object.
 The connection details for MongoDB can be passed as a
 variable or configured in PyMongo constructor with additional arguments